Volume-based instances and image-based instances.

 5. These instances offer increased storage capacity making them suitable for applications with high storage requirements.

-Image-based Instances
+Image-Based Instances

 "Image-based Instances" refer to virtual machine environments that are initialized and set up using pre-configured images.
 These images are essentially snapshots containing a system's state at a specific point in time, including the operating system, installed software, and configurations.
 This approach allows for swift deployment and scaling by sidestepping the need for individualized setup processes for each instance.